 - Where to get more support locally.

-We’re here to help families, friends and carers of anyone with sight loss in Scotland, but of course we welcome calls from people who themselves have a visual impairment.
+We’re here to help families, friends and carers of anyone with sight loss in Scotland.

 You may be newly affected by sight loss, or you may have been dealing with it for some time.
 Either way, we’re here for you if you need some extra support.

-Our specialist team can provide information on anything from advice on specific sight loss conditions, equipment and home adaptations, Benefits and financial support, maintaining independence or we can be a listening ear to share your worries with.
-We will also aim to let you know about where to get help locally.
+Our specialist team can provide information on anything from advice on specific sight loss conditions, benefits and financial support, maintaining independence.
+We can be a listening ear to share your worries with.
+We will also aim to let you know about where to get further help locally.